jchitpin/thinkdeck/README.md

 ## Cable testing and modifications

 I recommend testing whether all of your cables work before installing them into the the chassis.
 These include the micro HDMI to HDMI connector, the USB splitter, micro B panel connector, and USB C to USB A cable.
-I also recommend (carefully!) stripping the outer plastic sheathing to reduce cable bulk.
+I also recommend (carefully!) stripping the outer plastic sheathing to reduce cable bulk and wrapping with a thin layer of Kapton tape.
 Shaving plastic off the USB connectors may also be needed to fit them inside the panel cutouts.

 ## Assembling the top and bottom ThinkDeck chassis